AnTulcha/Celbridge/README.md

 This project was made possible by the Sabbatical Policy at [Romero Games](https://romerogames.com/).
 Huge thanks to Brenda & John Romero and all of the incredible team at Romero Games for their support.❤️❤️❤️

-Many thanks to [Mescius & SpreadJS](https://developer.mescius.com/spreadjs) for sponsoring Celbridge and supporting open source developers!
+Many thanks to [MESCIUS SpreadJS](https://developer.mescius.com/spreadjs) for sponsoring Celbridge and supporting open source developers!

 Celbridge relies on code from many fantastic open source projects, including:
 * [Uno Platform](https://platform.uno)